 The technical use of adsorption processes reached increasing importance during the last decades.
 The applications are widely diversified, ranging from biogas processing to medical technology or gas storage.
 The manometric method is a well established technique to measure adsorption isotherms.
 Major advantages of manometric instruments are short measurement times and a high grade of automation.
-October 2016: Relase of our manometric instrument in an new compact design!
+In October 2016 we released our manometric instrument in an new compact design!

-Best possible measurement accuracy is ensured by using high quality pressure and temperature sensors.
+The best possible measurement accuracy is ensured by using high quality pressure and temperature sensors.
 A user-friendly software interface allows the programming of all measurement parameter.
-In addition, online data is used for integrated calculation of measurement results (e.g. sorbed gas amount).
+In addition, online data is used for the integrated calculation of measurement results (e.g. sorbed gas amount).

 The Multiport Analyzer is delivered with the RuboLab MPA control software, which can be installed on a Microsoft Windows PC.
 On its user friendly interface, all measurement parameters can be programmed.
 The collected data is then used to calculate the adsorbed gas amounts.

-Adsorption data is displayed online and correlated by using of appropriate isotherm models:
+Adsorption data is displayed online and correlated using an appropriate isotherm models:

-The measurement presets, the gathered data as well as the correlated parameters can be exported to text files.
+The measurement presets, the gathered data, and the correlated parameters can then be exported to text files.